erlang/otp/erts/emulator/internal_doc/GarbageCollection.md

 One critical issue to note here is that any term on the young heap can reference terms on the old heap but *no* term on the old heap may refer to a term on the young heap.
 This is due to the nature of the copy algorithm.
 Anything referenced by an old heap term is not included in the reference tree, root-set and its followers, and hence is not copied.
 If it was, the data would be lost, fire and brimstone would rise to cover the earth.
 Fortunately, this comes naturally for Erlang because the terms are immutable and thus there can be no pointers modified on the old heap to point to the young heap.

 To reclaim data from the old heap, both young and old heaps are included during the collection and copied to a common *to space*.
 Both the *from space* of the young and old heap are then deallocated and the procedure will start over from the beginning.
 This type of garbage collection is called a full sweep and is triggered when the size of the area under the high-watermark is larger than the size of the free area of the old heap.
-It can also be triggered by doing a manual call to [erlang:garbage_collect()](http://erlang.org/doc/man/erlang.html#garbage_collect-0), or by running into the young garbage collection limit set by [spawn\_opt(fun(),[{fullsweep\_after, N}\])](http://erlang.org/doc/man/erlang.html#spawn_opt-4) where N is the number of young garbage collections to do before forcing a garbage collection of both young and old heap.
+It can also be triggered by doing a manual call to [erlang:garbage_collect()](http://erlang.org/doc/man/erlang.html#garbage_collect-0), or by running into the young garbage collection limit set by [erlang:spawn_opt()](http://erlang.org/doc/man/erlang.html#spawn_opt/4)'s `{fullsweep_after, N}` where N is the number of young garbage collections to do before forcing a garbage collection of both young and old heap.

 ## The young heap